 Judicial Clerkships.
 Four Bradley Arant Boult Cummings lawyers clerked on the United States Supreme Court: Wayne Drinkwater for Chief Justice Burger in 1976-77; Rob Couch for Justice Powell in 1983-1984; Susan Weber for Justice Byron White in 1991-1992; Matt Lembke for Justice Kennedy in 1992-93; and Kevin Newsom for Justice Souter in 2000-01.
-In addition, firm lawyers have served as law clerks to judges on the United States Courts of Appeals for the Second, Fourth, Fifth, Sixth, Ninth, and Eleventh Circuits, as well as the Alabama, Florida, and New Jersey Supreme Courts.
+In addition, firm lawyers have served as law clerks to judges on the United States Courts of Appeals for the Second, Fourth, Fifth, Sixth, Ninth, and Eleventh Circuits, as well as several state supreme courts.
 Not only do judicial clerkships offer young lawyers the opportunity to study under the nation’s finest and most influential jurists, they also provide those lawyers with invaluable insights into the procedures, personalities, and inner workings of appellate courts around the country.

 Court Coverage.
 Bradley Arant Boult Cummings lawyers have litigated appeals in courts across the country.
 Our attorneys appear regularly in the United States Supreme Court – representing both parties and amici curiae – and, in addition, have handled cases in all 13 United States courts of appeals and in a number of state supreme and appellate courts.
-Indeed, in recent years, our lawyers have personally argued four cases in the U.S. Supreme Court as well as scores more in the U.S. Courts of Appeals for the Second, Third, Fourth, Fifth, Sixth, Seventh, Tenth, Eleventh, D.C., and Federal Circuits, as well as the Alabama, Maryland, Mississippi, North Carolina, and Tennessee appellate courts.
+In recent years, our lawyers have argued four cases in the U.S. Supreme Court as well as scores more in the U.S. Courts of Appeals for the Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, Tenth, Eleventh, D.C., and Federal Circuits, as well as the Alabama, Florida, Louisiana, Maryland, Mississippi, Missouri, North Carolina, Tennessee and Texas appellate courts.
 During that same time, our lawyers have briefed, prepared, or consulted on countless additional appeals.
 Through our extensive experience litigating appeals, we have acquired an intimate familiarity with judges and court procedures throughout the nation.